HybridQueriesBenchmark/HybridQueriesBenchmark.github.io/README.md

 There are two datasets, the single table dataset is based on the Danish Fungi Dataset [1], and the multi table dataset is based on the Cornell Movie-Dialogs Corpus [2].
 For more information about the dataset, please refer to the [homepage](https://hybridqueriesbenchmark.github.io/).

+## Load dataset and do queries

+Scripts in `experiments` show you how to load data of the benchmark into database and do queries.
+You need to install DBMS server in your machine, download and unzip the benchmark, and modify the `path`, `host` and `port` in the scripts to do queries.

 ## Disclaimer